isafic/whiteboard/README.md

 * ~~Create a more streamlined installation process~~
 * Give entries an "owner" property
 * Add functionality for multiple "whiteboards" in the same database
-* Make whiteboards accessable by name and password
+* Make whiteboards accessable by name and password (user accounts)
 * Markdown support
+* Image support